Razor Pages

 parameter.

-Method name template: On{verb}{handler}[Async]
+Method name template: On{verb}{handler}[Async].

-should be included in the URL template for our Page.
+The handler should be included in the URL template for our Page.

 Data in Razor